aridhia/fair-api-beta-utilities/README.md

 export FAIR_API_ENDPOINT=https://fair.uksouth.preview-mca.aridhia.io
 ```

+> Note your `FAIR_API_ENDPOINT` will vary - make sure it's pointing to the correct server for your use case.

 ## Testing the API

 Then, to test the API is up and running at all use the script [`fair-api-health.py`](fair-api-health.py):